Low-balled by insurer, Louisiana couple turns to public adjusters after Ida: 'They're miracle workers'

 Stuck in holding pattern and unable to get answers from USAA, Linda and her 76-year-old husband, Jon Jeffry Davis, felt stranded, living in a home without insulation to protect them from south Louisiana’s punishing climate.

-However, their fortunes changed after connecting with a public adjuster, Ted Patestos, co-owner of Texas-based Smart Claims.
+However, their fortunes changed after connecting with a public adjuster, Ted Patestos, co-owner of Texas-based Smart Claims Public Adjusting.
 He conducted his own assessment of the property and determined the condo sustained more than $100,000 in damage.

 After a round of haggling, USAA agreed to pay the elderly couple their maximum policy limit of around $43,000 – a 3200% increase from their initial offer – and cover another $8,700 in additional living expenses.